mbwatson/flaskUsersAPI/README.md

 ## Setup

-In the application directory, run `python`, and initialize the database with the following commands.
+Run python in the application directory.
+Import the database object and initialize the database with the following commands.

     >>> from users import db
     >>> db.create_all()

-Exit python, and `ls` to ensure the database file, `users.db`, has been created.
-You can even jump into sqlite to check the presence of the table(s).
+Exit python, with `exit()`.
+Ensure the database file, `users.db`, has been created; `ls` should show to ensure the database file, `users.db`, has been created.
+You can even jump into sqlite to check the presence of the `user` table(s).
 In your terminal, run sqlite with `sqlite3 users.db`

     sqlite> .tables
     user